MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_07-Manage_Azure_Storage.md

 1. You should be presented with the content of **The MIT License (MIT)** page.

-    > **Note**: This is expected, since you are connecting from your client IP address.
+    > **Note**: This is expected since you are connecting from the client's IP address.

-1. Close the InPrivate mode browser window, return to the browser window showing the **Networking** blade of the Azure Storage account.
+1. Close the InPrivate mode browser window, and return to the browser window showing the **Networking** blade of the Azure Storage account.

 1. In the Azure portal, open the **Azure Cloud Shell** by clicking on the icon in the top right of the Azure Portal.

 1. If prompted to select either **Bash** or **PowerShell**, select **PowerShell**.

-1. From the Cloud Shell pane, run the following to attempt downloading of the LICENSE blob from the **az104-07-container** container of the storage account (replace the `[blob SAS URL]` placeholder with the blob SAS URL you generated in the previous task):
+1. From the Cloud Shell pane, run the following to attempt downloading the LICENSE blob from the **az104-07-container** container of the storage account (replace the `[blob SAS URL]` placeholder with the blob SAS URL you generated in the previous task):

    ```powershell
    Invoke-WebRequest -URI '[blob SAS URL]'
    ```
 1. Verify that the download attempt failed.

     > **Note**: You should receive the message stating **AuthorizationFailure: This request is not authorized to perform this operation**.
-This is expected, since you are connecting from the IP address assigned to an Azure VM hosting the Cloud Shell instance.
+This is expected since you are connecting from the IP address assigned to an Azure VM hosting the Cloud Shell instance.

 1. Close the Cloud Shell pane.